SiliconLabs/wisun-br-linux/README.md

 ## Compile

-The build requires `libnl-3-dev`, `libnl-route-3-dev`, `cmake` and optionally to `libpcap`.
+The build requires `libnl-3-dev`, `libnl-route-3-dev`, `cmake`.
+It is also recommended to have `libsystemd` (note that it can be replaced by `elogind` if you don't want to pull `systemd`).
+Optionally, you can also install `libpcap`.

 We also encourage the use of Ninja as `cmake` back-end.

 On Debian and its derivatives, install the necessary dependencies with:

-    sudo apt-get install libnl-3-dev libnl-route-3-dev libpcap-dev cmake ninja-build
+    sudo apt-get install libnl-3-dev libnl-route-3-dev libpcap-dev libsystemd-dev cmake ninja-build

 Then, compile with: